NoaHeinrich/OO-Tasklister/README.md

 - Something of your choice!
 The main objective is to add a feature that allows the user's input to affect the DOM

 [example]: https://learn-co-curriculum.github.io/js-task-lister-lite/

+### Class Responsibilities

+# TaskList
+- Keeps track of all Tasks
+- Renders an unordered list of Tasks
+- Render an H2 Title "My To-Dos"

+# Task
+- Receive user input (a description)
+- Renders a list item and button